YenTheFirst/card_scan/README.md

 ***3. Verify***

-Verification allows you to manually edit any dependencies introduced in the matching process.
+Verification allows you to manually label any cards the matching process could not recognize, or was uncertain about whether its recognition was correct.
 <pre>python website.py</pre>
 [http://localhost:5000/verify_scans](http://localhost:5000/verify_scans)